Guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19. Updated 1 April 2021

 - your hospital clinician or GP has added you to the Shielded patients list from NHS (opens in a new window) because, based on their clinical judgement, they deem you to be at higher risk of serious illness if you catch the virus

-If you do not fall into either of these categories and have not been informed that you are on the Shielded patients list, follow the new National Restrictions.
+If you do not fall into any of these categories and have not been informed that you are on the Shielded patients list, follow the national restrictions.

 This guidance is for everyone who has been identified as clinically extremely vulnerable.
 If you are in this group, you will previously have received a letter from the NHS or from your GP telling you this.
 You may have been advised to shield in the past.